Rexton Hearing Aids Review

 Reverb Reducer

-Reverberation, or room echo, is not only annoying, it significantly reduces our ability to understand speech.
+Reverberation, or room echo, is not only annoying, but it significantly reduces your ability to understand speech.
 Long rooms with high ceilings and hard surfaces are particularly challenging, as they produce a great deal of echo.
 Rexton’s Reverb Reducer identifies the echo and applies some programming and microphone adjustments to reduce reverberation.
+This is an excellent feature for seniors who live in homes or care facilities with large rooms.

 XPhone (Cross Phone)